Introduction to Stan and simulation

 • Once again, the only thing we need to provide is n_people, the number of observers we have

-• note the syntax for creating an array of integers.
-Arrays in Stan are a little like lists in R: they can hold any other kind of object, and are of a certain length.
+• Note the syntax for creating an array of integers.
+Arrays in Stan are a little like lists in R: they can hold any other kind of object, and are of a predefined length.

 Sampling in Stan